paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-beanutils:commons-beanutils  1.7.0
- - a level        9 dependency among 2 (possibly transitive) uses

-2016-09-21 16:21  1.9.3
+   - a level 9 dependencies among 2 (possibly transitive) uses 2016-09-21 16:21  1.9.3
 2014-05-26 19:19  1.9.2
 2014-01-06 18:19  1.9.1